Kelly Rowland Flaunts Insane Curves In Pale Pink Bodysuit

 Another follower couldn’t handle Kelly’s toned physique, and told her in the comments section that she was “body goals!!!”

-One follower referenced Kelly’s music career, and was eagerly anticipating any new releases.
+A third user referenced Kelly’s music career and was eagerly anticipating any new releases.

 “Kelly Rowland I love you and can’t wait for some new music to drop.
 2020 ya year lets get it.”

-Another fan told Kelly that she was “looking beautiful as always.”
+A fourth fan told Kelly that she was “looking beautiful as always.”

 Kelly has been sharing plenty of looks from her Fabletics collaboration with her eager Instagram followers over the past few months.
 Back in September, she shared a snap in which she rocked a skintight deep purple crop top and legging combination that had her followers drooling.